-NWS: City to get 1 to 2 inches of snow
+NYC weather: Snow to hit city Tuesday, meteorologists say - amNewYork

-New York City is expected to get 1 to 2 inches of snow Tuesday, the National Weather Service said.
+New York City is expected to get 1 inch of snow Tuesday, the National Weather Service said.

-The northern parts of the city will see closer to 2 inches, while the southern parts will likely see closer to 1 inch, meteorologist Faye Barthold said.
+Earlier reports had looked like we might get as many as two inches, but snowfall isn’t expected to be more than an inch, maybe an inch and a half, meteorologist Joe Pollina said Tuesday afternoon.

-Barthold said the snow will start after the morning rush and fall through the afternoon and into the evening.
+Snow began to fall in the late morning, and meteorologist Faye Barthold said it will continue through the afternoon and into the evening.
 It will dwindle out at night, the weather agency predicts.

+By the afternoon, parts of the Bronx and Queens had seen the most snowfall, at an inch and a half, per the NWS.
+By 4 p.m., Central Park had seen .9 inches.

 Temperatures on Tuesday will stay in the 30s.
 Overnight, the low is 33 degrees, but Wednesday is expected to be warmer, with a high of 45 degrees.